nicklan/drmr/README.md

 - LV2 controls for gain on first 32 samples of kit (see note 2 below)
 - LV2 controls for pan on first 32 samples of kit (see note 2 below)
 - GTK ui that can select a kit and control gain/pan on each sample
+- Custom knob widget for GTK ui based on phatknob that is both functional and awesome looking. (see wiki for screenshot)

 Hopefully coming soon: